-by Ace Hardware

 Do sealcoating when you can expect 24-48 hours of clear, dry weather, with temperatures above 65 .

 - Clean– Sweep away leaves and debris.
 Scrape dirt and roots out of cracks in the surface.
-Oil spots can eventually bleed through seal coat, so use soap and water and a stiff brush to clean them up.
-For tough spots, scrub with a specialty driveway detergent.
+Oil spots can eventually bleed through the seal coat, so use soap and water and a stiff brush to clean them up.
+For tough spots, scrub with a speciality driveway detergent.
 After you spot clears, clean the entire surface using a garden hose or power washer.
 Let the surface completely dry.

-- Fill Small Cracks – Squeeze a specialty crack filler into any cracks up to a inch wide.
+- Fill Small Cracks and Level Up – Raise the level of the concrete floor with the help of professionals offering mudjacking in Denver (or nearby).
+If all you need is to fill the cracks, squeeze a specialty crack filler into any cracks up to an inch wide.
 Smooth it over with a putty knife and let it cure according to the label.
-Use a toothpick to see to if your crack sealant is fully cured.
+Use a toothpick to see if your crack sealant is fully cured.
 If it comes out black or wet, it’s not ready yet.

 - Patch Holes & Repair – Fill large cracks and potholes with a ready-to-use patch product.
 Use a trowel to scoop the patch product and work it into the gap.
 Use a tamper to even out the patch with the surface of the driveway.
 If you need professional help with a concrete driveway, you can look for a contractor online or in your close vicinity.
 An expert can assist in improving your house’s curb appeal and provide you long-lasting driveway flooring.

 - Mix Sealant – Stir the sealant.
 Gel sealants need little to no stirring, non-gel sealants need a bit more mixing.
 A paint stirring attachment for your drill works great for this.
 Whatever product you chose it, let is sit upside down for at least 24 hours before you open it.
 As you go, mix the end of one pail with the beginning of the next batch to keep color consistent.